eric11eca/reckoning-metakg/README.md

 ## Overview

-RECKONING, is a bi-level learning algorithm that teaches language models to reason by updating their parametric knowledge through back-propagation, allowing them to then answer questions using the updated parameters.
+RECKONING is a bi-level learning algorithm that teaches language models to reason by updating their parametric knowledge through back-propagation, allowing them to answer questions using the updated parameters.

 During training, the inner loop rapidly adapts a copy of the model weights to encode contextual knowledge into its parameters.
 In the outer loop, the model learns to use the updated weights to reproduce and answer reasoning questions about the memorized knowledge.